1

 Z98.51 or Z98.52: Use for sterilization follow-up evaluations

 Male and Female surgical sterilization procedure codes and surgical methodologies (bilateral examples) are listed below.
 For additional surgical codes, refer to the ICD-10-PCS manual.
 If surgical procedures are unilateral (not bilateral) and surgery does not result in sterilization, utilize the appropriate right (RT) or left (LT) modifier with the procedure code on claims.
-When the unilateral procedure does not lead to complete sterilization, the Med 178 Sterilization Consent Form is not required.
+When the unilateral procedure does not lead to complete sterilization, the MED-178 Sterilization Consent Form is not required.

 Back to Top